Slyrex/Slyrex-Arma3-Helpful-Server-Scripts/README.md

     Added lowercase all files in folder in the fringe cases of copy and pasting while steamcmd is down. few other bug fixes.

+    v7.0 GUI Overhaul to make it more clean.

     More to come, please request suggestions to make your life easier.

 # Installation